 There has been just one occasion where pole has been taken by more than one second here.
 That came in 1989, when Ayrton Senna took pole by 1.730 seconds.
 The smallest pole margin here is 0.009 seconds, which has happened twice – for Michael Schumacher in 2000 and Sebastian Vettel in 2011.

-Pole has been decided by less than a tenth at Suzuka eight times.
+Pole has been decided by less than a tenth of a second at Suzuka eight times.

-From the past ten Japanese Grands Prix at Suzuka, the average pole margin has been 0.148 seconds.
+The average pole margin at Suzuka is 0.343 seconds.
+From the past ten Japanese Grands Prix at Suzuka, the average pole margin has been 0.161 seconds.

-Exactly half of the Japanese Grands Prix held here have been won from pole position, while 26 have been won from the front row of the grid.
+Just under half of the Japanese Grands Prix held here have been won from pole position (15 of 31), while 27 have been won from the front row of the grid.
 Just four races here have been won from further back than third on the grid.

-There have been eight occasions where the polesitter has gone on to finish on the podium at Suzuka without winning the race.
+There have been nine occasions where the polesitter has gone on to finish on the podium at Suzuka without winning the race.

-The furthest back win here came in 2005, when Kimi Raikkonen took victory from 17th on the grid.
+The furthest back win here came in 2005, when Kimi Raikkonen took victory from seventeenth on the grid.
 It also marks the furthest back podium finish at the circuit.

 There have been nine races at Suzuka which have featured a Safety Car.
 The most Safety Car appearances in one race here is three, which occurred in 2014.